janEntikan/panda3d-docs/programming/collision-detection/collision-bitmasks.rst

       node_path.set_collide_mask(BitMask32(0x04), BitMask32(0xff));

-This replaces the lower 8 bits of nodePath and all of its children with the value 0x04, leaving the upper 24 bits of each node unchanged.
+This replaces the lower 8 bits of node_path and all of its children with the value 0x04, leaving the upper 24 bits of each node unchanged.

 The default value for both from and into collide masks for a new CollisionNode